 - OR -

-- Once eligible, cannot incorporate a provision requiring the employee to be working on the last day of the plan year or completion of a certain number of hours of service.
+- Once eligible, cannot incorporate provisions requiring the employee to be working on the last day of the plan year or requiring completion of a certain number of hours of service during the plan year.

-Need at least 3 months left in a plan year to add Safe Harbor 401(k) to an existing profit sharing plan.
+- Need at least 3 months left in a plan year to add Safe Harbor 401(k) to an existing Profit Sharing plan.

-- The plan can be amended to add the Safe Harbor feature as of the first day of the next plan year.
+- The plan can be amended to add the Safe Harbor Match feature as of the first day of the next plan year.